isl-org/OpenBot/firmware/README.md

 ### No Phone Mode

-Before testing the car with a smartphone phone that has the OpenBot application installed, you can also test the car without a phone first.
+Before testing the car with a smartphone that has the OpenBot application installed, you can also test the car without a phone first.
 Simply set the option `NO_PHONE_MODE` to `1`.
 The car will now drive at *normal_speed* (75% PWM) and slow down as it detects obstacles with the ultrasonic sensor.
 If it gets within the `STOP_THRESHOLD` (default: 64cm), it will turn to the right.
 Note that both the car and the Arduino need to be powered.
 The Arduino can be powered by connecting the 5V pin to the 5V output of the L298N motor driver, or by connecting the USB cable to a power source.

 Before running the car, we recommend to remove the tires, connect the Arduino to a computer and observe the serial monitor like in the section [Testing](#testing).
 The output is a bit easier to parse and shows the battery voltage, the rpm for the left and right motors and the estimated free space in front of the car.
 You can move a large object back and forth in front of ultrasonic sensor and observe the speed of the motors changing.